Ivvy-lwy/Restify-Online-Short-term-Lodging-Marketplace/README.md

 ## Architecture
 Frontend: React.js \
 Backend: Django REST framework\
-Check out the model overview and backend endpoints [here](./doc.pdf)
+Check out the model overview and REST API endpoints [here](./docs.pdf)

 ## How to run the project
 run.sh: This script start both frontend and backend server.